vkinnune/Reaktor-Assignment-fall-2022/README.md

 This project was a medium difficulty parsing problem.
 Our task was to do a small program that takes a poetry.lock file as input and showcases some key information in an HTML user interface.

 The program has two parts.
 Parsing the input and printing out the output.
-Given I only had two days to complete the project, for the parsing, I made a simplification that the package order was already alphabetically ordered.
+Given I only had two days to complete the project, for the parsing, I made some simplifications like that the package order was already alphabetically sorted and that an optional package is a package not installed.
+At the time writing the program I didn't see the need to work on these things because I assumed the data was already this way but these are things I would look at in the future.

 I stored the data about a single package in the following struct and made an array of structs.
 ```